libxengine/libxengine/README.en.md

 We recommend that you execute the environment configuration script twice to check whether the environment installation is successful
 ###### how to use
 You can refer to LINUX for the installation and update methods, they are all the same
-MacOS link library (dylib) can be directly placed in the same directory as the program to run,It depends on how you use it
 the script can be run by self

 #### Android